MatchuPitchu/react-summary/09_React Testing.md

   - overview roles <https://www.w3.org/TR/html-aria/#docconformance>
   - Hint: testing library shows all selectable roles if you provide a non-existing role in the rendered component's HTML `screen.getByRole('')`

-- `within()`: select first an element like e.g. a section, the use within to select only a child element of this section
+- `within()`: select first an element like e.g. a section, then use `within` to select only a child element of this section

   ```TypeScript
   import { render, screen, within } from "@testing-library/react";